History of the United Kingdom during the First World War: Conscription Crisis of 1918

+"Is your home here?
+Defend it!"
+Propaganda poster from 1915 with a map of the regimental recruiting districts of the infantry of the British Army.

 In April 1918 legislation was brought forward which allowed for extension of conscription to Ireland.
 Though this ultimately never materialised, the effect was "disastrous".
 Despite significant numbers volunteering for Irish regiments, the idea of enforced conscription proved unpopular.
 The reaction was based particularly on the fact that implementation of conscription in Ireland was linked to a pledged "measure of self-government in Ireland".
 The linking of conscription and Home Rule in this way outraged the Irish parties at Westminster, who walked out in protest and returned to Ireland to organise opposition.
 As a result, a general strike was called, and on 23 April 1918, work was stopped in railways, docks, factories, mills, theatres, cinemas, trams, public services, shipyards, newspapers, shops, and even official munitions factories.
 The strike was described as "complete and entire, an unprecedented event outside the continental countries".
-Ultimately the effect was a total loss of interest in Home Rule and of popular support for the nationalist Irish Party who were defeated outright by the separatist republican Sinn Féin party in the December 1918 Irish general election, one of the precursors of the Anglo-Irish War.
+Ultimately the effect was a total loss of interest in Home Rule and of popular support for the nationalist Irish Party who were defeated outright by the separatist republican Sinn Féin party in the December 1918 general election, one of the precursors of the Anglo-Irish War.